At a Glance

 Step 6.
 Select Your Audience

-Screeners are multiple-choice questions that participants are required to answer correctly before they are able to accept your test.
+Screeners are multiple-choice questions that contributors are required to answer correctly before they are able to accept your test.
 This is an optional feature you can select if the demographic fields above do not cover your requirements.
 Click here to read more about screeners.

 Step 7.
 Build your test plan